 Starting with Appreciation also importantly sets a warm, positive, supportive vibe for the rest of the meeting.

-Even if you express appreciation for each other on a regular, daily basis, it’s still a beneficial exercise.
-Kate and I always try to thank each other even for small, routine, “expected” stuff; for example, even though she always makes dinner, and I always clean up the kitchen, we always say, “Thanks for doing that.”
-And yet we still really enjoy this portion of the marriage meeting; you end up thinking of things you forgot to show appreciation for during the week, and it’s just really unexpectedly heartwarming to be acknowledged for who you are and what you do.
+Even if you’re awesome about expressing appreciation for each other on a regular, daily basis, this is still a beneficial exercise.
+We both really enjoy this portion of the marriage meeting; you end up thinking of things you forgot to show appreciation for during the week, and it’s just really unexpectedly affirming to be acknowledged for who you are and what you do.

 Chores (Including To-Dos/Finances)